CpaterCodes/Explorum/README.md

 # EXPLORUM

-Here I am attempting to build a relatively basic full stack application using Ruby on Rails
+Here I am attempting to build a relatively basic full stack application using Ruby on Rails, in order to practice its use and revise some core concepts.

 **Specs and setup**